 Central Sierra Snow Lab

 Located at Donner Pass in the Sierra Nevada, the Central Sierra Snow Laboratory is a research field station of UC Berkeley specializing in snow physics, snow hydrology, meteorology, climatology, and instrument design.
-Built in 1946 by the (then) U.S. Weather Bureau and Army Corps of Engineers, it is administered by UC Berkeley's California Biodiversity Center.
+Built in 1946 by the (then) U.S. Weather Bureau and Army Corps of Engineers, it is administered by UC Berkeley's Vice Chancellor for Research.

 Current research includes modeling black carbon's role as an albedo-changing precipitate and snow surface impurity; studying the isotopic evolution of the snowpack; measuring the attenuation of cosmic gamma radiation to assess snowpack snow water equivalent; the operational utility of weather forecasts; using LiDAR to measure snowpack spatial and temporal distribution; trends in Sierra Nevada climatology and snowpack during the past six decades; modeling ground and surface water response to snow accumulation and ablation; modeling air temperature lapse rate; fluidless (2 designs) precipitation gauge development; snow surveys; avalanche safety and forecasting.